- Small changes help you lose weight

 A few years ago I was out with friends who were discussing how to lose weight.
 Both were eating hamburgers with cheese and bacon and a side of French fries and gravy.
 They were discussing brown rice and why it’s better than white.
 And how they’d eat brown rice as soon as they started their diets.
 They were getting totally lost in the details.
 And intimidated to begin.

 By then I was starting to pay attention to how complicated we make weight loss.
 Like how we think we have to give up things we love to lose weight.
 I was beginning to see the old me in other people.
 Frustration built inside me as I recognized the barriers the diet industry creates to make us believe we have to revamp our lives to lose weight.
 For instance, they make us think we need to follow their strict programs.

-I wanted to write this post to say: Don’t focus on your diet tomorrow!
+I wanted to write this post to say: Don’t focus on starting your diet tomorrow!
 Put your energy into one small change you can make TODAY.
 Eat your fries, gravy and hamburger with cheese, but hold the bacon.
+(Or make another small change.)
 Then a surprising thing will happen …

 Lose weight by making small changes